 The treatment for bipolar disorder is often lifelong, as the condition is not usually something that can be "cured".
 Treatment often involves medication and psychotherapy.
 Never start or stop any form of medication unless under the guidance of a licensed medical professional.

 Specific therapeutic approaches can be used to help with manic and depressive episodes, and a licensed therapist may be able to identify the correct type of therapy for each individual.
 Research suggests that combining psychotherapy with medication can decrease the burden of symptoms and lower the risk of relapse.

 Symptoms Of Bipolar Disorder

 If they are in a depressive phase, then they will likely feel depressed, sad, or moody.
-They may be unable to take joy in any of the activities that would normally interest them, including social experiences.
-They may forget things or have trouble concentrating.
+They may be unable to take joy in any of the activities that would normally interest them,

 What About Insomnia And Bipolar Disorder?